GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 Generally speaking the SWALS code development has focussed most on:

 * A range of shock-capturing finite volume schemes.
-These are mainly used for flows with significant nonlinearity, medium to high Froude-numbers, etc. They are quite robust for this purpose, but tend to be more diffusive than the leap-frog schemes (and thus less well suited to global scale tsunami propagation).
+These are mainly used for flows with significant nonlinearity, medium to high Froude-numbers, etc. They are quite robust for this purpose, but tend to be more diffusive than the leapfrog schemes (and thus less well suited to global scale tsunami propagation).
 Some variants of these schemes have better performance at low Froude-numbers than others.

-* A range of leap-frog schemes.
+* A range of leapfrog schemes.
 These solve the linear shallow water equations; variants on the latter with some additional nonlinear terms (e.g. nonlinear pressure gradient terms; Manning friction); and there is a variant with all nonlinear terms.
-Our applications of the leap-frog schemes have focussed on low Froude-number flows (especially global-scale tsunami propagation simulation).
-The fully nonlinear leap-frog scheme can perform well in some more strongly nonlinear problems (e.g. inundation), but it is only first order accurate in the nonlinear advection term, and so for flows with higher Froude numbers we generally prefer second order finite-volume schemes such as `rk2`.
+Our applications of the leapfrog schemes have focussed on low Froude-number flows (especially global-scale tsunami propagation simulation).
+The fully nonlinear leapfrog scheme can perform well in some more strongly nonlinear problems (e.g. inundation), but it is only first order accurate in the nonlinear advection term, and so for flows with higher Froude numbers we generally prefer second order finite-volume schemes such as `rk2`.

 We also include the CLIFFS solver developed by Elena Tolkova.